 The organization overall is by far the best organization I have ever played for.
 Each coach knows each player specifically and helps them improve as a person and player.
 The players are all also so invested in the game.
 Throughout each season here I have made countless memories while improving every season.

 Fire n Ice allowed me to have fun on and off the field and sharpen my skills at the same time.
 Each practice, Coach Rob's motivation and organization inspired me to work at something and become a better player.
 It's very hard to find a team where the coach provides an environment where you can have fun, be very competitive, and also victorious 99% of the time....And FNI has all of those things.
 First time in a while I really enjoyed myself out on the field and even at practice.
 The game became a lot more fun for me and each tournament was a blast.

-- Annie Mitchell
+- Annie Mitchell, player

 The girls coaches and parents are all enjoying themselves and it has transcended on the field and we are playing very well as a team.
 They are well coached and carry themselves very well on the field.
 Most of our games have been very well attended by various coaches and our recruit- able players are getting some good looks.